lrug/lrug.org/source/meetings/2022/february/index.html.md

 you've got something to say.

-### Javascript in Rails: A new hope
+### Javascript in Rails: A New Hope

 [Frederick Cheung](https://twitter.com/fglc2):

 > Tired of slow webpack builds and daunting configuration files?
 > Find out how the new css-bundling and js-bundling gems can roll back the years
-> and make javascript in rails simple again.
+> and make javascript in rails fast and simple again.

 ### Your talk here